 For academic jobs, depending on your field, this will probably mean first- or second-authored journal articles and books, grants, and projects that will pay you enough to stay fed and keep a roof over your head.

-Edited books and special issues of academic journals take a long time to come out, are a lot more labor than anyone thinks before they do them, and often showcase other voices rather than solidifying your own.
+Edited books and special issues of academic journals can be rewarding collaborative research opportunities but they take a long time to come out, are a lot more labor than anyone thinks before they do them, and often showcase other voices rather than solidifying your own.
 Only consider these if you are already making clear progress towards tenure in all the categories your university requires.
 I say this having edited one book and one special issue of a journal on my way to tenure and another book while I was preparing my tenure file.
 I like each of these volumes and my co-editors very much and I was otherwise fine in terms of my other tenure requirements, but I still wouldn’t advise taking on these projects unless you have a compelling reason.

 Conference organizing can also help expand your network (particularly if the conferences are well run), and show your administrative skills—such skills are also very useful in non-academic job searches.
 If you are on the tenure track, conference organizing is also a good way to let people know who you are for future tenure letter writing purposes.